Friday, May 31, 2024

 • "Die Sieben Magischen Kelche" (The Seven Magical Chalices), level 1-4, from which mostly an atrociously out-of-universe riddle is memorable - the answer was "Rolling Stones" and the riddle was talking about the real-world rock band

-• "In den Fängen des Dämons" (In the Demon's Clutches), level 5-10 - this had a great scene with the wizard casting an illusion, and a nice cupboard of magic potions.
+• "In den Fängen des Dämons" (In the Demon's Clutches), level 5-10 - had a great scene with the wizard casting an illusion, and a nice cupboard of magic potions.
 Overall this was fun.

 • "Zug Durch das Nebelmoor" (Trail through the Mistmoor), level 1-3, this was fun, with an annyoing Kobold.
 It worked even though it was for a much lower level range, as it was not focused on combat, and DSA characters were less crazy at higher levels than D&D ones.